03 _ Complaints and appeals policy and procedure

 Purpose of the policy

-In accordance with the Standards for Registered Training Organisations 2015, Allara has developed this policy and procedure to outline the procedures for Stakeholders to have their complaints and appeals addressed effectively, efficiently, and fairly as well as inexpensively and in a timely manner.
+This policy and procedure provides an outline of the process for Stakeholders to have their complaints and appeals addressed effectively, efficiently, and fairly as well as inexpensively and in a timely manner.

 The procedures set out in this policy adopt the principals of natural justice and procedural fairness.
 They do not replace or modify procedures or any other responsibilities which may arise under other policies or under statute or any other law.
-Nothing in this policy and procedure limits the rights of individuals to take action under Australia's Consumer Protection laws.
-Also, these procedures do not circumscribe an individual's rights to pursue other legal remedies.
+Nothing in this policy and procedure limits the rights of individuals to act under Australia's Consumer Protection laws and do not circumscribe an individual's rights to pursue other legal remedies.

 Policy